Huanglongbing and vectors

 Any detections of huanglongbing symptoms or the psyllid must be reported to the authorities.

 If you receive or work around goods imported from overseas, including mail, you need to be vigilant to huanglongbing symptoms and other exotic pests.
-If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture and Water Resources SEE.
+If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture SEE.
 SECURE.
 REPORT.
 Hotline 1800 798 636 or by using the online form.

 Growers and home gardeners